|Do you feel that your work/life has gone off course? Due, perhaps, to sudden or unexpected job loss, toxic work stress, or career confusion.

 In short, your current personal narrative is deconstructed so that a more adaptive story can be re-authored, a new or second story that gives you more power to make effective changes in your work and life, including better relationships with yourself and others.

 George Dutch has conducted hundreds of individual and 250+ group psychotherapy sessions in Ottawa since 1992.
-He is conducting a major research project (through Athabasca University’s Faculty of Humanities & Social Sciences) on the effectiveness of the life story or narrative approach for work/life change.
+He conducted a major research project (through Athabasca University’s Faculty of Humanities & Social Sciences) on the effectiveness of the life story or narrative approach for work/life change.
 He is a member of a national counselling & psychotherapy association.